fkguo/zotero-inspire/README.md

 # Zotero INSPIRE Metadata Updater

 This is an add-on for the excellent open-source reference manager [Zotero](https://github.com/zotero/zotero).
 It is useful as most papers from [arXiv](https://arxiv.org) will get published in journals later on.
-This add-on can be used to update the metadata of the selected item(s) in your Zotero library from the [INSPIRE](https://inspirehep.net) database.
+This add-on can be used to update the metadata of the selected item(s) in your Zotero library from [INSPIRE-HEP](https://inspirehep.net), which is a community maintained database for **high energy physics and related fields**.

 ## Installation